 VAMS meets PEth: changing the conversation around alcohol abuse

-There are many cases in which it is necessary to test people for alcohol consumption, including organ transplants, driver’s license regranting, and more.
-Traditional testing methods involving hair or urine have obvious and subtle drawbacks, and traditional alcohol biomarkers can't always be used to make finer distinctions between teetotalers, social drinkers, and heavy drinkers or alcoholics.
+Traditional alcohol screening methods involving hair or urine sampling have obvious and subtle drawbacks.
+Aside from the issue of a lack of specific or accurate results with these types of screens, traditional alcohol biomarkers can't always be used to make finer distinctions between social drinkers, heavy drinkers or alcoholics.

-Phosphatidylethanol (PEth) is a more sensitive alcohol biomarker that can be detected in blood and is currently being studied by Dr. Christophe Stove, PhD, and his team at Ghent University.
-PEth is already known to be a better, more sophisticated way to measure for alcohol use; Dr. Stove is testing for the variation at which it decreases in the bloodstream over the course of a month, to help improve and fine-tune its usage.
+Phosphatidylethanol (PEth) is a more sensitive alcohol biomarker that can be detected in blood and is currently being studied by toxicology researcher Christophe Stove, PhD, and his team at Ghent University.
+PEth is already known to be a more advanced and specific way to measure alcohol use as compared to urine testing or other methods.
+Dr. Stove is investigating the variation at which PEth decreases in the bloodstream over the course of a month, to help improve and fine-tune this type of screening.

-"We wanted to gain more insight into the behavior of PEth in people that normally do drink alcohol that at some point decide not to drink," says Stove.
-"Setting up a large-scale study like that is not very easy as it's quite complicated to find a large number of people that normally do drink and then spontaneously decide not to drink for a month."
+"We wanted to gain more insight into the behavior of PEth in people who normally drink alcohol, but at some point decide not to drink," says Stove.
+"Setting up a large-scale study like that is not very easy as it's quite complicated to find a large number of people that normally drink and then spontaneously decide not to drink for a month."

 For that, he needed to recruit a large group of people who normally drink but were willing to abstain for a month.
 Dr. Stove made two decisions which made this much simpler.

 He joined forces with Tournee Minerale, a month-long sobriety challenge well known in Belgium.
-He also took advantage of the power of Volumetric Absorptive Microsampling (VAMS™) technology, in the form of Mitra® microsampling devices.
-Participants received Mitra devices in self-sampling kits and were easily shown how to collect their own dried specimens at different time points over the course of the month.
+He also took advantage of volumetric absorptive microsampling technology, in the form of Mitra® microsampling devices.
+The Mitra devices feature a special VAMS® tip that absorbs a precise volume of blood sufficient for lab analysis.
+Participants received Mitra devices at home in self-sampling kits.
+They were shown how to use the kits to easily collect their own dried specimens at different time points over the course of the month.

-Without VAMS, “there's no way that we would be able to recruit 800 patients that would all need to come at three time points in one month for a blood draw.
+Without VAMS, “there's no way that we would be able to recruit 800 study participants that would all need to come in for a blood draw at three time points in one month.
 That's huge.
-The recruitment of the patients definitely would not have been so easy.
-With VAMS, we could just communicate that they don't need to come out of their homes.
-We send the kits via regular mail and instruct them to sample themselves.”
+The recruitment of the participants definitely would not have been so easy.
+With VAMS, we could just tell them that they didn't need to leave their homes to participate.
+We sent the kits via regular mail and instructed them to sample themselves.”